arnav-ray/family-bot/README.md

-I apologize for that oversight!
-I have restored the full details regarding the **Expense Tracking** capabilities (Parsing, Receipt Scanning, Categories, and Dashboards) and integrated them alongside the new Goal features.

-Here is the complete, balanced **README.md** documentation.

----

 # 🤖 Family Finance Bot (AI-Powered) v2.0

 A serverless, event-driven Telegram bot that utilizes Large Language Models (LLMs) to automate personal finance tracking **and family goal setting**.
 It parses unstructured natural language and receipt images into structured data, syncing in real-time with Google Sheets.